-15.6 The applicant for premises licences, provisional statements and review of premises licences is required to serve a notice of the application on the Reading Safeguarding Children Board, which is a responsible authority.
+15.6 The applicant for premises licences, provisional statements and review of premises licences is required to serve a notice of the application to Brighter Futures for Children, which is a responsible authority.

 15.7 Public Health are not specified in the Act as a Responsible Authority.

 However, the Council may have regard for their input particularly in relation to any local or national strategy involving the safeguarding of vulnerable adults or children and their exposure to potential harm, when considering applications for premises licences, provisional statements or temporary use notices.